JefGrailet/treenet/README.md

   In April 2016, `TreeNET` was upgraded again to v2.3, bringing new extensions to the alias resolution phase and the fingerprinting process, such as the classical address-based approach (used in `iffinder`).

-* **`TreeNET` v3.0:** elaborated in Augustus 2016, this third version of `TreeNET` consists of a full suite of software with three major components.
+* **`TreeNET` v3.0 - v3.2:** elaborated in Augustus 2016, this third version of `TreeNET` consists of a full suite of software with three major components.
 The first component, nicknamed *Arborist*, is available since October 2016 and is in practice the regular and improved `TreeNET`.
 It is essentially a major refactoring of the code and the options.
 Among others, it now provides several degrees of verbosity and the possibility to get the subnets as inferred by `ExploreNET` in an additionnal output file (optional).

   The second component, *Forester*, is available since November 18, 2016.
 It is a re-factored version of `TreeNET Reader`, minus the dataset transformation and analysis features, which are implemented in a third component (see below). *Forester*, in its current state, is dedicated to second opinion measurements (alias resolution and Paris `traceroute`) and dataset merging with a *grafting* algorithm (implemented, but not yet validated).

   The third and last component, *Architect*, was made available on December 21, 2016.
 It is a completely offline tool which is dedicated to the conversion of a dataset produced by `TreeNET` into several types of graph. `TreeNET Reader` already provided conversion of a tree into a double bipartite graph, but this feature was completely refactored in *Architect* and extended to be able to output several kinds of graph.

+  On April 14, 2017, `TreeNET` was generally updated to its version v3.2.
+This version brings algorithmic improvements (in alias resolution and traceroute steps, in particular) as well as usage improvements.

 ## Related software